 There is a lot more to talk about on this topic, this was just my personal journey with 5 reconstruction surgeries over the course of 9 years.

 I will be sharing more about the improvements in my health.
 I will also be sharing a protocol for healing and safe detoxification that I'm working on with my ND and personal trainer.

 I truly hope my personal journey and story reaches those who could use it.

 Please feel free to share as I'm sure there are a handful of women who could benefit.
 If you've been through this, I'd love to hear your story.

-Hi, I'm Jules; a multi-passion business woman, boss babe and entrepreneur; a mindful mom to 3 girls, luxury travel and fitness lover, planner, organizer and lifestyle blogger.
-I live mid-town Toronto with my daughters.
+Hi, I'm Jules; a multi-passion business woman, entrepreneur, independent and mindful mom to 3 girls, luxury travel and fitness lover, planner, organizer and occasional lifestyle blogger.
+I live mid-town Toronto with my three daughters.
 Any chance I can, I'm booking a vacation.
-I appreciate quality and love natural products!
+I appreciate quality, truth and vulnerability, and love natural products